-Medicare Supplements plans in Iowa help to fill in the gaps in Original Medicare.
+Medicare Supplement plans in Iowa help to fill in the gaps in Original Medicare.
 They are a terrific way for you to buy peace of mind for your health insurance.
-Many people enjoy the freedom of access, because you can see any doctor that accepts Medicare.
+Many people enjoy the freedom of access because you can see any doctor that accepts Medicare.

 Iowa Medicare Supplement Plans

-An Iowa Medicare supplement pays for many of the things that original Medicare does not, such as your hospital and outpatient deductibles.
-Iowa Medicare plans also cover the 20% outpatient coinsurance that Medicare does not pay for you.
+An Iowa Medicare supplement pays for many of the things that Original Medicare does not, such as your hospital and outpatient deductibles.
+Iowa Medicare Supplement plans can also cover the 20% outpatient coinsurance that Medicare does not pay for you.
 This kind of coverage lets you focus on getting well.

-Each standardized plan has a letter, and they range from Plan A – Plan N. This allows consumers like you too easily compare prices between insurance companies without worrying about any loss of benefits when switching.
+Each standardized plan has a letter, and they range from Plan A – Plan N. A Medigap plan has the same coverage no matter which carrier you enroll through.
+For example, a Plan G from carrier X has the same coverage as Plan G from carrier Y. This allows consumers like you too easily compare prices between insurance companies without worrying about any loss of benefits when switching.

 Iowa Medigap plans are designed to give you maximum coverage for the costs that Medicare expects you to shoulder.
 These Medicare supplement policies provide seamless electronic billing as well.
-Your provider will bill Medicare and your Iowa Medicare Supplement at the same time, which means no claims paperwork for you to worry about.
+Your provider will bill Medicare, and then Medicare will bill your Iowa Medicare Supplement, which means no claims paperwork for you to worry about.

 Medicare Under 65 in Iowa